-If you can't meet the criteria to qualify for one of the best checking account rates, consider opening a high-yield CD instead.
+If you can't meet the criteria to qualify for one of the best checking account rates, consider opening a high-yield savings account, money market account, or CD instead.

 What is a checking account?

-A checking account is a type of financial tool that offers everyday access to your money.
+A checking account is a financial tool that offers everyday access to your money.
 These accounts typically come with personal checks and a debit card.

 Virtually all banks and credit unions offer checking accounts.
 To clear checks and transfer funds, banks use Automated Clearing House, or ACH, a nationwide network operated by the two national ACH operators – the Reserve Banks and the Electronic Payments Network.

 Checking accounts are typically easy to set up with a small deposit.
 If they earn interest at all, it tends to be less than savings and money market accounts.
 But checking accounts offer the same level of safety.
 Like savings and money market accounts, checking accounts are insured up to $250,000 by the Federal Deposit Insurance Corp.
 (FDIC) or by the National Credit Union Share Insurance Fund, depending on whether your account is at a bank or credit union.

 Because of their accessibility and safety, checking accounts make for a good financial hub — a versatile account that can be used to pay bills, make purchases and receive deposits.

 Checking accounts can simplify your financial life.
 For example, you can set up your checking account to receive automatic deposits from your employer and make automatic withdrawals to pay your bills.
 Mobile apps enable you to make payments, transfer money and review your transaction history on the go.